 HOW MUCH TO FEED YOUR PUPPY

 -Your puppy should be fed free choice or at least 4 times a day - as much as s/he wants to eat.
-Offer 6+ cups a day
+Offer 6 cups a day during peak growth periods.

 -After six months free choice or 3 times a day - as much as s/he wants.
 Offer at least 6+ cups a day unless overweight because limiting food during growth spurts will limit the growth potential of your puppy.

 -After a year (at this point I am still feeding at least half puppy food or All Stages L.A.)
 2-3 times a day until done growing (as much as s/he wants unless overweight),

 -Mastadors can continue to grow for several years.
 Slow and steady growth is ideal.
 When to switch from puppy food to adult food?
 When the growth plates are sealed.
 For Mastadors usually between 20 months and 2 years.
-Some signs that it is time is if the puppy no longer seems interested in the puppy food.
+Some signs that it is time is if the puppy no longer seems interested.